multitudes/42-minishell/README.md

 - { and } are used to group commands in a block.

 How do we write down a grammar that contains an infinite number of valid strings?
 We obviously can’t list them all out.
 Instead, we create a finite set of rules.
-This is from the book Crafting Interpreters by Bob Nystrom.
+This is from the book "Crafting Interpreters" by Bob Nystrom.
 He explains that a grammar naturally describes the hierarchical structure of most programming language constructs.
 For example:
 <img src="assets/expression_grammar.png" alt="Expression Grammar" width="400">

-## Grammar of our shell
+## Grammar of our Shell
 This is a good starting point for our grammar.
 Through reading the shell grammar page (link below) I got a better understanding of how to write the grammar for our shell and came up with the following:
 ```